 Amyotrophic lateral sclerosis (ALS) is a degenerative disease.
-It is a disease of neurons in the brain, the brain stem, and the spinal cord that control the movement of voluntary muscles, leading to disability.
+It is a disease of neurones in the brain, the brain stem, and the spinal cord that control the movement of voluntary muscles, leading to disability.

 If any of the above-mentioned symptoms occur, a physical examination will be done to determine whether:

-- Weakness is present, normally in a specific area.
+weakness is present, normally in a specific area

-- Muscle spasms or tremor
+muscle spasms or tremor

-- Rigid or clumsy gait
+rigid or clumsy gait

-- Stronger or weaker reflexes in the joints
+stronger or weaker reflexes in the joints

-- Difficulty controlling crying or laughter
+difficulty controlling crying or laughter

-- Loss of gag reflex
+loss of gag reflex

 Other evaluations may include the following:

-- Blood tests to rule out other diseases
+blood tests to rule out other diseases

-- Assess breathing to determine whether the lungs are affected
+assessment of breathing to determine whether the lungs are affected

-- Check if there is a disease or injury of the neck
+check if there is a disease or injury of the neck

-- Electromyography to determine if there are nerves or muscles not functioning correctly
+electromyography to determine if there are nerves or muscles not functioning correctly

-- Check whether there is a family history of the disease
+check whether there is a family history of the disease

 There is no specific cure for ALS.
 The disease must be treated by a multidisciplinary team and the aim is to delay symptoms and to improve the patient’s quality of life.